Australian Institute of Sport: Sports medicine and sport science

 AIS established sports medicine and sports science services and research programs when established in 1981.
 Dr Dick Telford was its first Co-ordinator of Sports Science and Medicine.
 Other notable staff have included: Dr Peter Fricker, Professor Allan Hahn, Professor Louise Burke, Dr Bruce Mason and Keith Lyons.

-The current Chief Medical Officer of the AIS is Dr David Hughes.
+The current Chief Medical Officer of the AIS is David Hughes.
 The AIS Sports Medicine department in 2020 released guidelines on the management of COVID-19 in athletes and a template for return to sport in Australia after the Coronavirus lockdown.
-These guidelines were used by the Australian government National Cabinet and the various Australian state governments to recommend stages for recommencing sport after the vast majority closed down in late March-early May 2020.
+These guidelines were used by the Australian government National Cabinet and the various Australian state governments to recommend stages for recommencing sport after the vast majority closed down in late March to early May 2020.
 Generally the doctors working at the AIS have been sports medicine specialists qualified through the Australasian College of Sport and Exercise Physicians.

-In March 2022 the AIS released the National High Performance Sport Research Agenda, designed to prioritise resources in areas of critical importance to Australia's high performance sport system.
+Under the leadership of Paolo Menaspà, AIS Chief Science Officer, in March 2022 the AIS released the National High Performance Sport Research Agenda, designed to prioritise resources in areas of critical importance to Australia's high performance sport system.
 In July 2022 the AIS awarded grants to six Australian research teams, aimed at optimising the performance of alite athletes, coaches and support staff.
 The document "Recommendations for conducting AIS-supported research in high performance sport" was also released in 2022.
+The National Sport Research Agenda and the Future of Australian Sport, Megatrends shaping the sport sector over coming decades, were released in December 2022.
+In August 2023 the AIS, together with Australia's Chief Scientist Cathy Foley, organised the Quantum Meets Sport workshop, a world first which led to the Queensland Government committing $8.5 million to support quantum research with an impact on the Brisbane 2032 Olympic and Paralympic Games.
+The National Science and Research Priorities for High Performance Sport were updated and released in March 2025, recognising matters that are important to the Australian HP system toward the 2028 Summer Olympics.